Caleres (NYSE:CAL) Updates FY 2021 Earnings Guidance

-Caleres (NYSE:CAL) last released its earnings results on Monday, August 30th.
-The textile maker reported $1.19 earnings per share for the quarter, beating analysts’ consensus estimates of $0.54 by $0.65.
-The business had revenue of $675.53 million during the quarter, compared to the consensus estimate of $640.40 million.
-Caleres had a negative net margin of 0.75% and a positive return on equity of 38.49%.
-The firm’s revenue for the quarter was up 34.7% compared to the same quarter last year.
-During the same quarter last year, the firm earned ($0.57) earnings per share.
-On average, equities research analysts forecast that Caleres will post 3.3 EPS for the current year.
+Several research firms recently issued reports on CAL.
+Zacks Investment Research raised shares of Caleres from a hold rating to a strong-buy rating and set a $29.00 price objective for the company in a report on Friday, September 3rd.
+TheStreet raised shares of Caleres from a d+ rating to a c rating in a report on Friday, May 28th.
+Loop Capital increased their price target on shares of Caleres from $30.00 to $35.00 and gave the company a buy rating in a report on Tuesday, September 7th.
+Finally, CL King raised shares of Caleres from a neutral rating to a buy rating and set a $29.00 price target for the company in a report on Tuesday, June 1st.

-CAL has been the subject of a number of analyst reports.
-Loop Capital lifted their price objective on shares of Caleres from $30.00 to $35.00 and gave the company a buy rating in a research report on Tuesday.
-Zacks Investment Research raised shares of Caleres from a hold rating to a strong-buy rating and set a $29.00 price objective for the company in a research report on Friday, September 3rd.
-TheStreet raised shares of Caleres from a d+ rating to a c rating in a research report on Friday, May 28th.
-Finally, CL King raised shares of Caleres from a neutral rating to a buy rating and set a $29.00 price objective for the company in a research report on Tuesday, June 1st.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, October 1st.
+Stockholders of record on Friday, September 10th will be paid a $0.07 dividend.
+This represents a $0.28 dividend on an annualized basis and a dividend yield of 1.28%.
+The ex-dividend date of this dividend is Thursday, September 9th.
+Caleres’s dividend payout ratio is -20.00%.

-In other Caleres news, CEO Diane M. Sullivan sold 17,900 shares of Caleres stock in a transaction dated Wednesday, September 1st.
-The shares were sold at an average price of $25.56, for a total value of $457,524.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO Ken Hannah sold 10,000 shares of Caleres stock in a transaction dated Thursday, July 1st.
-The stock was sold at an average price of $27.85, for a total transaction of $278,500.00.
-Following the completion of the sale, the chief financial officer now owns 109,927 shares of the company’s stock, valued at approximately $3,061,466.95.
+In other Caleres news, CFO Ken Hannah sold 10,000 shares of the stock in a transaction dated Thursday, July 1st.
+The shares were sold at an average price of $27.85, for a total transaction of $278,500.00.
+Following the sale, the chief financial officer now owns 109,927 shares of the company’s stock, valued at approximately $3,061,466.95.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO Diane M. Sullivan sold 1,341 shares of the stock in a transaction dated Wednesday, July 21st.
+The stock was sold at an average price of $25.13, for a total transaction of $33,699.33.
+Following the sale, the chief executive officer now directly owns 612,360 shares in the company, valued at approximately $15,388,606.80.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 48,000 shares of company stock valued at $1,241,233.
-4.80% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders sold 48,000 shares of company stock valued at $1,241,233.
+Corporate insiders own 4.80% of the company’s stock.

 A hedge fund recently raised its stake in Caleres stock.
-Morgan Stanley grew its position in Caleres, Inc. (NYSE:CAL) by 117.3% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 345,368 shares of the textile maker’s stock after buying an additional 186,442 shares during the quarter.
-Morgan Stanley owned 0.90% of Caleres worth $9,424,000 as of its most recent SEC filing.
+Morgan Stanley boosted its stake in shares of Caleres, Inc. (NYSE:CAL) by 117.3% during the 2nd quarter, according to its most recent 13F filing with the SEC.
+The firm owned 345,368 shares of the textile maker’s stock after buying an additional 186,442 shares during the period.
+Morgan Stanley owned approximately 0.90% of Caleres worth $9,424,000 as of its most recent filing with the SEC.
 Institutional investors own 83.45% of the company’s stock.

 About Caleres